 - not obtain any unauthorised personal financial gain from their position as officer of the board or make any unauthorised use of confidential information.

 There’s no requirement for charitable trust boards to file annual financial statements with the Registrar of Incorporated Societies.
 However, a number of reporting requirements will apply if the board is also registered on the Charities Register, which is a precondition for having charitable status for tax purposes (see: “Charities and charitable status / Administrative responsibilities of registered charities”).

 Charitable Trusts Act 1957, ss 24-27

-In some cases a charitable trust board may be wound up (liquidated) by the courts – if it can’t pay its debts for example.
+In some cases, a charitable trust board may be wound up (liquidated) by the courts – for example, if it can’t pay its debts.

 When a board is based on a charitable society, rather than on a trust, the board can also be wound up voluntarily by the board itself.
 For most trust-based boards, the trust deed will also give the trustees (that is, the board) the power to wind up the trust.

 The liquidation provisions in the Companies Act 1993 (Parts 16 and 17) apply to a liquidation of the board as if the board were a company.

 The board’s debts must be paid from its funds or assets.
 If there’s any surplus, this must be distributed to another charitable organisation in New Zealand.
 A charitable trust board must specify in its trust deed or constitution that any surplus assets will go to a charity with similar aims to its own.
 If a charity is deregistered, there will be a tax on its net assets (see “Charities and charitable status / Removal from the Charities Register”).